domwakeling/bowles-website/CONTRIBUTING.md

 month is shown in the right-hand menu (this is only visible on larger screens).
 This list is generated from data in `src/data/news-data.js`.

-Whenever a [monthly news summary](#adding-monthly-news-summaries) is added, it is important that a new entry is added to this data source to match.
+Whenever an article is published in a "new" month, it is important that a new entry is added to this data source to match.

 There is a summary of the API at the top of the file, but essentially it exports an array of objects, one for each year, which contain two keys: